Marlow95/the_test_blog/README.md

 Then execute this plan by applying functional and object-oriented programming.

 I also plan on adding some user auth then lastly updating the ui to make things look better.
 The purpose of this project is to practice Database Design &
 String Manipulation.
 Which is the most critical skill when programming the backend.
-Always improving yourfundamentals and applying the new things you know in better ways is a core skill for building better programs.
+Always improving your fundamentals and applying the new things you know in better ways is a core skill for building better programs.

 Database Design